arjuuuuunnnnn/Orchestry/docs/user-guide/api-reference.md

 ## Authentication

-Currently, AutoServe does not require authentication.
+Currently, Orchestry does not require authentication.
 This will be added in future versions.

 ## Content Types